-Noise is one of the principal environmental challenges for the Airport.
+Noise is one of the main environmental challenges for the Airport.
 Evaluating noise impact is difficult as noise disturbance is susceptible to subjective reactions.
 Whilst noise does not have an effect on the physical environment, it can have significant effects, in particular, on people living close to the Airport in terms of levels of annoyance and disturbance that might affect sleep, communication and learning activities.
-The onset levels for significant disturbance are discussed in more detail later.
+The onset levels for significant disturbance are discussed in more detail later in the report.